jparound30/dbdiff/README.md

   name: sampledatabase
   schema: hoge.
 ```
+### Run
-2. Execute `dbdiff` on the command line.
+1. Execute `dbdiff` on the command line.
 ```
 dbdiff
 ```

-3. Please operate accoding to the messages.
+2. Please operate accoding to the messages.

-4. Output result to console, and generate Excel file(.xlsx) in the current directory.
+3. Output result to console, and generate Excel file(.xlsx) in the current directory.

+## LIMITATIONS
+- Tested only on macOS High Sierra / Go 1.11